NullCascade/morrowind-mods/Data Files/MWSE/lua/nc/exit/readme.txt

  ABOUT THIS MOD:
 =====================================================================================

  This mod is for people who seem to have issues crashing or losing mouse control on exit.
 By hijacking the exit buttons, this mod will force the game to exit.

  Doing it this way isn't wonderful!
 In a perfect world we wouldn't do it this way, but if it helps you, great.

 =====================================================================================
  INSTALLATION:
 =====================================================================================

  Extract the archive into your Morrowind installation directory.
-The mod should contain the following file:
+The mod should contain the following files:
+    .\Data Files\MWSE\nc_exit_config.json
     .\Data Files\MWSE\lua\nc\exit\mod_init.lua

 =====================================================================================